 The tax liability must be paid within two months following the date of the liquidation.
 The tax return must also include the first category tax due for the year in which the entity is liquidated as well as the 40% sole tax on the amounts that are deemed withdrawn by the shareholders (see V.B.9.b., below).
 Against this tax liability the entity is entitled to claim as a credit the advance first category taxes, as adjusted for inflation, it has paid during the course of the taxable year.
 The entity is entitled to seek a tax refund to the extent that the tax credits exceed the total tax liability arising from the liquidation.

 As a general rule, liquidation proceeds should not be further taxed at the shareholder level as the 35% sole tax paid by the company is considered a final tax.
 However, instead of having the company being liquidated pay the 35% sole tax, the shareholders that are subject to surtax have the option of reporting the liquidation proceeds in their surtax returns as if they had accrued the proceeds over the period of ownership (excluding the year in which the company is liquidated) up to a maximum period of 10 years.
 The proceeds deemed accrued during each of the years of ownership must be adjusted for inflation and then converted into monthly tax units based on the value in the month the liquidation takes place.
 The surtax liability must be determined for each year of ownership pursuant to the surtax rates in effect in each of those years and based on the value of the monthly tax unit on December of each of the years.
 The shareholder must file the surtax return at the same time as the liquidation is reported.

+If the shareholder does not file the surtax return when the company is liquidated, he or she may still compute his or her surtax liability under this procedure in his or her annual surtax return for the year in which the company is liquidated.
+If the company has already paid the 35% sole tax with respect to that shareholder, the shareholder may claim a refund for the difference between the sole tax paid by the company and his or her surtax liability on the liquidation.

 However, this option to compute the surtax liability does not entitle the shareholder to file amended surtax returns with respect to prior surtax returns that were filed during the years of ownership.
 If not all the shareholders subject to the surtax exercise the option (or if the company has shareholders subject to the additional tax), then the company must still pay the sole tax with respect to those shareholders that have not exercised the option.

 If there is a resident entity as a shareholder, the portion of the 35% sole tax that is attributable to that resident entity based on its percentage of ownership must be booked in that entity’s SAC registry so that it can eventually be used as a credit by its shareholders on future distributions against their surtax or additional tax liability.